zcrys/KothWars-Api/README.md

 ## Koth Interface

-The `Koth` object exposes the full state of a KOTH instance, now including statistics methods.
+The `Koth` object exposes the full state of a KOTH instance.

 ### Basic Information